Cast iron pans are a great addition to any kitchen. Their durability and versatility make them perfect for a variety of cooking methods.

 One of the best things about cast iron pans is that they are very easy to clean.
 All you need is some hot water and a scrub brush – no soap necessary!

-This will help form a protective coating on the pan’s surface.
+This will help form a protective layer coating on the pan’s cooking surface.

 There are several different ways that you can season your cast iron pan.
 One popular method is to use flaxseed oil – this will help form a protective coating on the pan’s surface.